-Psychological variables.
-The cognitive-behavioral variables can be pivotal in the development and maintenance of persistent pain and functional disability [3,4].
-The repertoire of operant cognitive-behavioral variables in adults has antecedents in earlier life (eg, childhood abuse, parental alcoholism, learned behaviors from living as children with dysfunctional or chronically ill parents).
+The cognitive-behavioral variables can be pivotal in the development and maintenance of persistent pain and functional disability [3, 4]. (eg, childhood abuse, parental alcoholism, learned behaviors from living as children with dysfunctional or chronically ill parents).
 Negative beliefs (eg, self-blame for the mysterious enduring pain) are associated with a range of adverse consequences, as follows: